 Klang Railway Station: Jalan Raya Timur Off Jalan Stesen

 A must-visit for history fans, the Galeri Diraja Sultan Abdul Aziz was originally called ‘Muzium Kenangan’ (Memorial Museum) and was built in 1988 at Jalan Kota.
 The museum was later relocated to its present location on Bangunan Sultan Suleiman and was officially declared a National Heritage Building in 2009.
 Presently the Royal Gallery is housed in a classic colonial building, which was built in 1909.
 It was also once used by the British, during the colonial times, as a land and administration office.
-When WWII came along, the Japanese used it as a wartime headquarters.
+When World War 2 came along, the Japanese used it as a wartime headquarters.
 Only recently was it restored into the present day Galeri Diraja Sultan Abdul Aziz.

 The gallery is filled with memorabilia and dioramas which honor the life of the late Sultan Salahuddin Abdul Aziz Shah, who ruled for over 39 years as the Sultan of Selangor and two years as the Yang di-Pertuan Agong of Malaysia.